nuuuwan/news_lk3_data/README.md

 ### 6 crores arrested with golden gel

 *2024-06-26 17:47:25* · [`adalk`](https://www.ada.lk/breaking_news/කෝටි-18ක-රත්තරන්-ජෙල්-සමග-6ක්-අල්ලයි/11-410454) · `si`

+Six individuals, aged 30-50, were arrested at Bandaranaike International Airport upon arrival from Dubai to Sri Lanka.
+The arrest followed a scan test revealing 22g of gold paste and 632g of gold leaf concealed in their bodies.
+They will be presented to the Negombo Magistrate's Court for further investigation.

+🟩

 Airport Customs officers have been arrested by the Airport Customs Officers at the Bandaranaike International Airport with Rs.